Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 Conceptually, $\bar{t}(\dot{\gamma})$ corresponds to the globally averaged $\tau_\mathrm{sh}$, denoted as $\bar{\tau}_\mathrm{sh}(\dot{\gamma})$.
 The value of $\bar{t}(\dot{\gamma})$ depends on $\Omega$.
 Therefore, we can perform the following minimization by adjusting the value of $\Omega$ for each $\dot{\gamma}$:

-In Fig.~\ref{fig:activate_volume} (a), we present $\bar{\tau}_\mathrm{sh}(\dot{\gamma})$ and $\bar{t}(\dot{\gamma})$ using sample B as an illustrative example.
-Here, $\bar{t}(\dot{\gamma})$ is computed with two ways: the blue symbols give the result calculated with a constant $\Omega$; the orange symbols give the result calculated with the $\dot{\gamma}$-dependent $\Omega$ determined by Eq.~\ref{eq:sgr_adjust_activate_volume}.
+In figure~\ref{fig:activate_volume} (a), we present $\bar{\tau}_\mathrm{sh}(\dot{\gamma})$ and $\bar{t}(\dot{\gamma})$ using sample B as an illustrative example.
+Here, $\bar{t}(\dot{\gamma})$ is computed with two ways: the blue symbols give the result calculated with a constant $\Omega$; the orange symbols give the result calculated with the $\dot{\gamma}$-dependent $\Omega$ determined by equation~\ref{eq:sgr_adjust_activate_volume}.
 Generally speaking, incorporating a constant $\Omega$ leads to an over-estimation of $\tau_\mathrm{sh}$ at large $\dot{\gamma}$.
-In the inset of Fig.~\ref{fig:activate_volume} (a), we give the result of $\Omega(\dot{\gamma})$ determined by Eq.~\ref{eq:sgr_adjust_activate_volume} for sample B. $\Omega(\dot{\gamma})$ displays an increasing trend with $\dot{\gamma}$, corresponding to the enhancement of the correlation among flow events due to the increasingly dominant role of solid-like regions as $\dot{\gamma}$ increases.
+In the inset of figure~\ref{fig:activate_volume} (a), we give the result of $\Omega(\dot{\gamma})$ determined by equation~\ref{eq:sgr_adjust_activate_volume} for sample B. $\Omega(\dot{\gamma})$ displays an increasing trend with $\dot{\gamma}$, corresponding to the enhancement of the correlation among flow events due to the increasingly dominant role of solid-like regions as $\dot{\gamma}$ increases.
 Within the mean-field framework of SGR, the increment of $\Omega(\dot{\gamma})$ can be understood by the enhancement of the rigidity \cite{biroli2021prl}.
 As the system becomes more rigid, the relaxation of the central particle will influence more surrounding particles, resulting in a larger $\Omega$ \cite{cavagna2009pr, dyre2006rmp}.

-By replacing the constant $\Omega$ in Eq.~\ref{eq:sgr_sigmabar} with $\Omega(\dot{\gamma})$, we recalculate the viscosity, and plot the result in Fig.~\ref{fig:activate_volume} (b).
-We also replot the MD result and the result calculated by Eq.~\ref{eq:sgr_sigmabar} with the constant $\Omega$, which have been shown in Fig.~\ref{fig:sgr_predict_viscosity} (b).
+By replacing the constant $\Omega$ in equation~\ref{eq:sgr_sigmabar} with $\Omega(\dot{\gamma})$, we recalculate the viscosity, and plot the result in figure~\ref{fig:activate_volume} (b).
+We also replot the MD result and the result calculated by equation~\ref{eq:sgr_sigmabar} with the constant $\Omega$, which have been shown in figure~\ref{fig:sgr_predict_viscosity} (b).
 It is seen that by using $\Omega(\dot{\gamma})$, the agreement between MD result and model result is significantly improved.